What are Short-Term Rentals?

 In order to use any part of a residence as a short-term rental location, the City of Tuscaloosa requires that owners meet certain criteria prior to commencing short term leasing.
 The remainder of this site lists and links all the information that is required to process and apply for a Short Term Rental permit.
 The following links direct to the full list of regulations and conditions within the city municipal code.
 We recommend that you review this information prior to filling any applications:

-Where can I have a Short-Term Rental?
+Can I have a Short-Term Rental?

 - The Inspection/Police Jurisdiction is defined as the lands surrounding City Limits is which city emergency services respond to and where the City monitors development.
-Dwellings within this district are Permitted to operate a Short Term Rental.
+Dwellings within this district are Permitted by Right to operate a Short Term Rental.

-Alternatively, you can check your eligibility by:
+Alternatively, you can confirm your eligibility by: